 When I joined, Blasphemous featured a bunch of pretty basic but solid set of traversal movements and combat mechanics, but with no purpose whatsoever.
 My job was to give everything a meaning, make exploration and combat fun and engaging, define the level design guidelines and create an interesting and coherent number of interconnected non-linears levels.

-Blasphemous was released on September 10th 2019 and it has sold over a million copies worldwide.
+Blasphemous was released on September 10th 2019 and it has sold over two and a half copies worldwide.

 BLASPHEMOUS: THE STIR of DAWN